cypherpunk-academy/2064/en/029_2064_A new task.md

 Marlene: "Okay.
 I gotta go.
 I gotta go.
-Good luck to you, cypherpunks."
+Good luck to you, Cypherpunks."

 She got up and went out.
 Lasse followed her after a short time.

-"I'm not a cypherpunk," Sigur mumbled and trotted out of the hut behind Lasse.
+"I'm not a Cypherpunk," Sigur mumbled and trotted out of the hut behind Lasse.